-Choose an executor to help carry out your wishes when you’re gone
+Have you chosen an executor to help carry out your wishes when you’re gone?

 The executor will typically be responsible for things like making funeral arrangements, ensuring your debts are paid and bank accounts closed, and collecting any life insurance.

-They will also usually need to apply to the court for a grant of probate, which is a required legal step before your estate can be distributed.
+They’ll also usually need to apply to the court for a grant of probate, which is a legal step that’s required before your estate can be distributed.
 A grant of probate certifies that your will is valid.

 Do you need help with your estate plan?